-In February 2021 and April 2020, the Organization received a loan from a lending institution for approximately \$82,000 and \$64,000, respectively, pursuant to the Paycheck Protection Program ("PPP") created by the Federal government.
+In February 2021, the Organization received a loan from a lending institution for approximately \$82,000, pursuant to the Paycheck Protection Program ("PPP") created by the Federal government.
 The PPP loan program is part of the Federal Coronavirus, Aid, Relief, and Economic Security Act ("CARES Act") to provide forgivable loans to entities to assist these organizations with employee and rent expenses during the COVID-19 crisis.
 Under the regulations of this loan, the loan will be forgiven if at least 60% of the funds used are for payroll purposes.
 Under U.S. generally accepted accounting principles, loan forgiveness income is recognized when an entity is legally released from the obligation.
-On November 16, 2020, the loan received in April 2020 was forgiven in its entirety, and the Organization recognized forgiveness income of approximately \$64,000 for the year ended December 31, 2020, which was included in revenue and support in the statement of activities for the years ended December 31, 2020.
-The loan received in April February 2021, was forgiven in its entirety during June 2022.
-The Organization will recognize forgiveness income of approximately \$82,000 during the year ended December 31, 2022.
+The loan was forgiven in its entirety during June 2022, and the Organization recognized forgiveness income of approximately \$82,000 for the year ended December 31, 2022, which was included in revenue and support in the statement of activities for the year ended December 31, 2022.